Dutch Oven Daddy

 Variations

-• Flavor — Use apple juice as part of the cooking liquid and add sliced apples to the vegetable mix.
-Or go citrus and use some orange juice and sliced oranges.
+• Apple & Cider: Use apple juice as part of the cooking liquid and add sliced apples to the vegetable mix for a sweet, autumnal twist.
+Pairs beautifully with pork chops and apples.

-• Vegetables — russet or red potatoes instead of gold.
-Add parsnips, shallots, leeks, turnips, or fresh green beans.
+• Veggie Swap: Use russet or red potatoes instead of gold, or add parsnips, shallots, leeks, turnips, or fresh green beans.

 Pork roast with seasonings rubbed on.

-Step 1 — Preheat oven to 225°F. Mix the seasonings together.
-Pat the pork roast dry and rub the seasoning blend over the roast, on all sides.
+Step 1: Season the Roast.
+Preheat oven to 225°F. Mix the salt, pepper, garlic, and ground rosemary together.
+Pat the pork roast dry and rub the seasoning blend over all sides.

 Pork roast has been seared in the dutch oven.

-Step 2 —Heat oil in a 5 quart Dutch oven or larger over medium high heat.
-Once hot, sear the pork roast on all sides.
+Step 2: Sear the Pork.
+Heat oil in a 5 quart Dutch oven (or larger) over medium-high heat.
+Once hot, sear the pork roast on all sides until deeply browned.

 Potatoes, onions, carrots, and bay leaves have been added to the dutch oven.

-Step 3 —Remove the roast from the Dutch oven and set aside.
-Drain any remaining oil.
-Add the onions, carrots, and potatoes to the pot.
-Toss in the bay leaves.
+Step 3: Add the Vegetables.
+Remove the roast and set aside.
+Drain any excess oil.
+Add onions, carrots, and potatoes to the pot, and toss in the bay leaves.

 The seared pork roast is nestled into the vegetables in the Dutch oven.

-Step 4 —Nestle the pork roast into the vegetables.
-Mix one packet of the soup mix into the broth.
+Step 4: Build the Pot.
+Nestle the pork roast back into the vegetables.
+Stir one packet of onion soup mix into the broth.

 Broth and onion soup mix has been added to the dutch oven.